mytja-archive/MyAssistantOS-Raspbian/README.md

 # Features

 ## Play music and videos from YouTube
-*This part is currently problematic, since YouTube changed some of its parameters and doesn't work in releases until LTS1.1p1 (LTS 1.1 patch 1)*
+*This part is currently problematic, and YouTube playing won't work as normal.
+It won't always play your video!
+We are working on this.
+More info: https://github.com/mytja/MyAssistantOS-Raspbian/issues/41*

 Thanks to VLC for Python, pafy and BeautifulSoup we can play music and video from YouTube.
 You just say "play <your video name>".
 He will choose first result so be very detailed.